Bringing engineering to life across North Carolina through outreach, mentoring and education

 HS 11th - 12th Residential Camp II: June 18 – 23, 2017

 HS 11th - 12th Residential Camp III: June 25 – 30, 2017

 NC State offers rising 11th and 12th grade students the opportunity to explore engineering and college life at NC State through our residential HS programs.
-Students spend a week on campus, live in the dorms, eat in the dining halls, meet like-minded students from all over the globe and immerse themselves in a specific engineering workshop of their choosing.
+Students spend a week on campus, live in university housing, eat in the dining halls, meet diverse students from all over the globe and immerse themselves in a specific engineering workshop of their choosing.

 Students arrive Sunday afternoon and are welcomed by staff with an orientation program and a camp-wide cookout.
 Individual workshops run from 9 a.m. until 4 p.m., Monday through Thursday, with camp-wide activities in the afternoons and evenings.
 Friday morning, parents are invited to attend a showcase of student work, and the camp wraps up at noon on Friday.